nexclouding/NexCloud/README.md

 * Full Stack Dashboard
 Enterprise Version (below picture is Free Version which has limited function) <br>
-Dash board is showing all summary information about full stack of DC/OS
+Dash board is showed all summary information about full stack of DC/OS
     <img src="./imgs/dashboard.PNG" width="700"></img>

 * Agent Map <br>
-This board is showing all information in detail about Node, Agent and host located in cluster.
+This board is showed all information in detail about Node, Agent and host located in cluster.

     <img src="./imgs/agent.PNG" width="700"></img>

 * Container <br>
-This board is showing all information in detail about container which is operating in the cluster.
+This board is showed all information in detail about container which is operating in the cluster.

     <img src="./imgs/container.PNG" width="700"></img>